 Her fashion show turns you a bit green around the gills.
 There’s a necklace made of heads; what looks like a tutu is actually a skirt of human arms.
 For crying out loud, the woman even wears children as earrings!

 Her outfit could get her arrested in the real world, but, surprisingly, Kali does have a good side.
 In mythology, she used her violent nature to save innocents from suffering an ugly death and on several occasions, she also protected the world against demons.

 Anubis — Egyptian God of the Underworld

 Realms: Mummification, the afterlife, lost souls, the helpless

 Family: He’s either the son of Ra (the Egyptian sun god) and Hathor (goddess of the sky), or Osiris (another god of death) and Nephthys (goddess of the sky) — depending on which pantheon of Egyptian mythology you look at

 Fun Fact: The Egyptians likely created Anubis after witnessing jackals and dogs dig up graves

-Anubis is a striking god.
+Anubis is a striking Egyptian god.
 His black canine face is one of the most recognizable in mythology.
 Whether he appears as a whippet-like dog or a man with the head of a jackal, he radiates power and authority.

 This pleased the ancient Egyptians who sought all sorts of protection from Anubis.
-They believed that he could shoo away dangerous wild canines from the living and act as a compassionate guide for the dead in the underworld.
+They believed that he could shoo away dangerous wild canines from the living and act as a compassionate guide for dead souls in the underworld.